spencerc99/spencerc99.github.io/content/posts/a-twinkle.md

 date: "2020-05-03"
 keywords: ['existentialist', 'fiction']
 related: ['/posts/rice-fields', '/posts/student-to-teacher']
-tags: ['favorite', 'creative', 'poem']
+tags: ['favorite', 'creative', "poetry"]
 ---
-\
-A shaft of moonlight pierces the curtain\
-In my concrete abode, a flare lighting the way out\
-The ephemeral promise draws me\
-like a firefly I seek my hopes.

-The defeaning chorus of cicadas\
-consumes me in the darkness.\
-Out in the fields, the grains cultivated\
-What was promised eclipses the night\
-A permanent night light bathes me\
-as the swarm of stars engulfs me\
-from the infinite black canvas above\
-and the mirror pools below\
-The glow of a mysterious wonder,\
-of unattainable hypotheticals, and an ever-burning hope.

-A small school in a small town\
-On a small star floating in a small galaxy\
-a mere twinkle of light on the intergalactic Scale.\
-7 billion unique collections of plus balls and minus balls\
-all captured in a single photon\
-all capable of being snuffed out\
-through a freak encounter of entropic particles.

-So what are we?\
-Missionaries of intelligence as we profess,\
-blessing a heretical world full of its absence.\
-Yet the dumb laymen,\
-a grass here, a beetle there, a star out somewhere\
-form quite the coalition in the collective.\
-The most powerful chain reaction system\
-which, try as we might, none have budged,\
-let alone mastered the intricate controls.

-Still, stubborn ball pits we are, we fight.\
-We live, we laugh, we cry;\
-we shout, we scorn, we swindle;\
-we worship, we wonder, we wander;\
-we plow, we bow, we push through.\
-For what else do we have, but this?\
-To what end do our toils, our conflicts, our triumphs march?\
-Does the council of stars twinkle with guilty pleasure as we squabble and undermine?\
-Does it chuckle in amusement as we dream and surpass?\
-Are we the interstellar Kardashians,\
-forever doomed to entertain, never to ascertain?

-So we live, we laugh we cry;\
-we do all this and then some,\
-for that is our only protest,\
-our only insurrection against that condescending gaze\
-from on high and out far and all-around.\
-We struggle in our journey\
-struggling to reach beyond the twinkle at the end of the tunnel,\
-struggling to see the unseeable,\
-struggling to make sense of the unsensable,\
-struggling to stake our claim amongst the unreachable.
+A shaft of moonlight pierces the curtain
+In my concrete abode, a flare lighting the way out
+The ephemeral promise draws me like a firefly I seek my hopes.

+The defeaning chorus of cicadas consumes me in the darkness.
+Out in the fields, the grains cultivated
+What was promised eclipses the night
+A permanent night light bathes me as the swarm of stars engulfs me from the infinite black canvas above and the mirror pools below
+The glow of a mysterious wonder, of unattainable hypotheticals, and an ever-burning hope.

+A small school in a small town
+On a small star floating in a small galaxy a mere twinkle of light on the intergalactic Scale.
+7 billion unique collections of plus balls and minus balls all captured in a single photon all capable of being snuffed out through a freak encounter of entropic particles.

+So what are we?
+Missionaries of intelligence as we profess, blessing a heretical world full of its absence.
+Yet the dumb laymen,
+a grass here, a beetle there, a star out somewhere form quite the coalition in the collective.
+The most powerful chain reaction system which, try as we might, none have budged, let alone mastered the intricate controls.

+Still, stubborn ball pits we are, we fight.
+We live, we laugh, we cry;
+we shout, we scorn, we swindle;
+we worship, we wonder, we wander;
+we plow, we bow, we push through.
+For what else do we have, but this?
+To what end do our toils, our conflicts, our triumphs march?
+Does the council of stars twinkle with guilty pleasure as we squabble and undermine?
+Does it chuckle in amusement as we dream and surpass?
+Are we the interstellar Kardashians, forever doomed to entertain, never to ascertain?

+So we live, we laugh we cry;
+we do all this and then some,
+for that is our only protest,
+our only insurrection against that condescending gaze from on high and out far and all-around.
+We struggle in our journey
+struggling to reach beyond the twinkle at the end of the tunnel, struggling to see the unseeable, struggling to make sense of the unsensable, struggling to stake our claim amongst the unreachable.

 <br/>